mv-lab/AISP/aim22-reverseisp/README.md

 ### Starter guide and code 🔥

-- **[aim-starter-code.ipynb](aim-starter-code.ipynb)** - Simple dataloading and visualization of RGB-RAW pairs + other utils.
+- **[aim-starter-code.ipynb](official-starter-code.ipynb)** - Simple dataloading and visualization of RGB-RAW pairs + other utils.
-- **[aim-baseline.ipynb](aim-baseline.ipynb)** - End-to-end guide to load the data, train a simple UNet model and make your first submission!
+- **[aim-baseline.ipynb](official-baseline.ipynb)** - End-to-end guide to load the data, train a simple UNet model and make your first submission!

-We also provide the baseline pretrained [starter-models](starter-models) and other utils like the scoring scripts.
+We also provide the baseline pretrained [baseline-ckps](baseline-ckps) and other utils like the scoring scripts.
 You can download here a [track 1](https://drive.google.com/file/d/1RmIqB48jeS6HZuf2x2_DUqI9IssOEWNI/view?usp=sharing) and [track 2](https://drive.google.com/file/d/1AlG3WbZtCztpgMkw5S3cAwZYOyU5Wpyq/view?usp=sharing) dummy submissions.
 If you want to double-check your submission please check [scoring/evaluation.py](scoring/evaluation.py), it is important to save properly the RAW images as indicated.
 Read more details below.